sernaferna/ds-wireframes/README.md

 npm start
 ```

-If desired, the projects can be launched independently -- a separate terminal will be needed for each -- with the following commands (still from the root):
+Of course, this means that the logs from all three applications get mashed into one terminal window.
+If desired the projects can be launched independently instead, in separate terminals, with the following commands (still from the root):

 ```bash
 npm start -w ds-api